amrvac/amrvac/doc/par.md

 the total energy with the auxiliary internal energy where plasma beta is lower than 0.005, mix them where plasma beta is between 0.005 and 0.05, and replace the auxiliary internal energy with the internal energy from the total energy where plasma beta is larger than 0.05.
-This function is activated by `mhd_solve_eaux=T` and adding 1 boundary type for the auxiliary internal energy after magnetic field variable in the par file.
+This function is activated by `mhd_solve_eaux=T`.
 It is needed to specify the special boundary for the auxiliary internal energy in mod_usr.t if special boundary is used.
+The boundary type of the auxiliary internal energy is coded to be the same as the boundary type of density.
+So you do not need to specify boundary types for the auxiliary internal energy in the par file.
 This function is compatible with all finite volume and finite difference schemes we have, including HLL, HLLC, and HLLD, in which the Riemann flux of the auxiliary internal energy is evaluted as the HLL flux in all intermediate states of the Riemann fan.